-Below we have a photo of my sushi order on this visit.
+Below, we have a photo of my sushi order on this visit.
 I like to try different things and have previously had the Spicy Salmon and Spider rolls.
-Both, recommended.
+Both are recommended.
 The server suggested I try the Spicy Yellowtail roll on this visit.

 I might be terrible at eating sushi properly, so I wouldn’t let that keep me from ordering this dish.
 The fish was of nice quality, and there was a hint of spicy as promised per the menu.
 The Morimoto Asia menu actually offers some outstanding sushi options.
 Don’t be afraid to ask for recommendations or let them know your likes/dislikes.

 My last visit to the Forbidden Lounge at Morimoto Asia allowed me to try the Jyo Sushi Combo.
 These are nine pieces of nigiri and one sushi roll.
 They are all the chef’s selection.
 If you like sushi, I would highly recommend ordering this as an entree or to share.

 This sushi selection came in at $45, and I felt like it was worth every penny.
 I fail to remember all of the offerings on the platter.
 The one with the split skin is sardines, an option I had never tried previously.
 Also, Amber-Jack was one of the selections that I remember as something different and new.